sharpjs/Subatomix.Build.Versioning.Semantic/README.md

 Set the version number in your project file or in a [`Directory.Build.props`](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build#directorybuildprops-and-directorybuildtargets) file.
-Use the `VersionPrefix` property only.
+Use the `VersionPrefix` MSBuild property only.

 ```xml
 <PropertyGroup>